 Cons: They are somewhat expensive and, for that reason, may not be the best option for a newer homestead.

-Bottom Line: If you can afford the investment, these feed storage containers are my top pick.
+Bottom Line: These feed storage containers are my top pick if you can afford the investment.
 Their size is the perfect chicken feed bin holding a 50-pound bag nicely.
 They also come in different sizes, so you can mix and match them based on your needs.

 Feed Option #5.
 Trash Cans

-A super simple and affordable approach that will help to keep mice and rats out of your feed.
+A simple and affordable approach will help keep mice and rats out of your feed.
 Again, we used this storage option for quite a while and found it to work surprisingly well in our barn and feed room.

 Pros: They hold quite a bit and are relatively easy to use.
 They are somewhat easy to move, especially if they have side handles.
 Easy to reach all the feed, even at the very bottom.

-Cons: Most trash cans have lids that are not able to close and lock, so you will want to anchor them down by setting a heavy brick on top or using rubber bungee chords to lock them into place.
+Cons: Most trash cans have lids that cannot close and lock, so you will want to anchor them down by setting a heavy brick on top or using rubber bungee chords to lock them into place.

-Bottom Line: A great option if you are just starting out and want a secure way to store your feed that will keep large rodents from chewing through the container.
+Bottom Line: This a great option if you are starting out and want a secure way to store your feed that will keep large rodents from chewing through the container.